meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 <BR><BR><BR>
 ---

-## Chapter 1: Thomas Aquinas and the Mathematics of Temporal Experience
+## Chapter 1: Thomas Aquinas and Temporal Experience

 ### Why Begin with a Medieval Philosopher?

-In our quest to understand time's dialectical structure, we might naturally expect to begin with contemporary physics or modern philosophy.
+In the quest to understand time's dialectical structure, we might naturally expect to begin with contemporary physics or modern philosophy.
 Why instead turn to a 13th-century Dominican friar?
-The answer lies in Thomas Aquinas's remarkably **mathematical approach** to temporal experience—an approach that anticipates, with delightful precision, the geometric insights we will develop throughout this work.
+The answer lies in Thomas Aquinas's remarkably **mathematical approach** to temporal experience, an approach that anticipates, later geometrical insights.

 Aquinas recognized that time is not a simple, uniform phenomenon but rather a **hierarchical structure** that manifests differently across distinct modes of being.
 His analysis distinguishes three fundamental temporal experiences, *tempus*, *aevum*, and *aeternitas*.